-Here are 6 pros and cons of husband and wife working together
+10 pros and cons of husband and wife working together

-1. We understand each other
+1. You understand each other

-When you share the same field as your partner, you can unload all of your complaints and queries.
+When you share the same field as your partner, you can unload all your complaints and queries.

 Moreover, you can be sure that your partner will have your back.

 In many cases, when partners don’t know much about each other’s professions, they can become agitated about the time spent at work.
 They don’t know about the job’s demands and can, therefore, make unrealistic demands of the other partner.
 However, in the same profession and especially the same workplace, couples are likely to have better understanding.

 Although there are upsides to sharing the same field of work, there are also some significant drawbacks.